themains/piedomains/README.rst

  - What it does:

-  - Predicts the kind of content hosted by a domain based on screenshot of the homepage.
+  - Predicts the kind of content hosted by a domain based on a screenshot of the homepage.
   - The function can use locally stored screenshots and HTMLs or fetch fresh data.
   - If you specify local folders, the function will look for jpegs corresponding to the domain.
   - The screenshots must be stored as `domainname.jpg`.
   - The HTML files must be stored as `domainname.html`.
-  - The function returns a pandas dataframe with label and corresponding probabilities.
+  - The function returns a pandas dataframe with the predicted labels and corresponding probabilities.

  - Inputs: